algorithmiaio/sample-apps/algo-dev-demo/keras-mnist/README.md

 In this demo we'll go through how to host your data on Algorithmia, you'll learn how to deploy your pre-trained Keras model and finally we'll call the algorithm once it's been deployed to make inferences.

-## Prerequisites

-Fork this repository so you have access to the code and data files.
 While we will use the Algorithmia Web IDE in this demo, note that you can use the [CLI](https://algorithmia.com/developers/clients/cli/) to deploy your model instead once you've [Created an Algorithm](https://algorithmia.com/developers/algorithm-development/languages/python/#create-an-algorithm) and cloned your repository.

-Or you can simply copy and paste the code example and download the data files.
-Do note that since the csv file located in the data folder in this repository is rather large, it's hosted as a `.zip` file that you'll be uploading to a data collection.

-## Upload Your Data To Data Collections
+#### Before you begin
+1. Create an account on [algorithmia.com](https://algorithmia.com/)

+#### Upload your model
 In this demo, we are going to host our data on the Algorithmia platform in [Data Collections](https://algorithmia.com/developers/data/hosted/).

-You'll want to create a data collection to host the pre-trained Keras model and the sample data to test our algorithm with:
+We'll download the pre-trained Keras model and sample data from this repository, create a data collection on Algorithmia, and upload the files there.

-- Log in to your Algorithmia account and click your avatar which will show a dropdown of choices.
-Click **"Manage Data"**

-- Then in the left panel on the page of data collection options, go ahead and click **"My Hosted Data"**
+1. Download [mnist_model.h5](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/keras-mnist/data/mnist_model.h5) and [test_keras_data.csv.zip](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/keras-mnist/data/test_keras_data.csv.zip) from this repository
+2. Click **"Data"** in the header nav at [algorithmia.com](https://algorithmia.com/), then click "[My Hosted Data](https://algorithmia.com/data/hosted)"

-- Click on **“Add Collection”** under the “My Collections” section on your data collections page.
-Let's name ours "keras_model_demo"
+3. Click **"Add Collection"** under the **"My Collections"** section on your data collections page, and name the new collection **"keras_model"**

-- After you create your collection you can set the read and write access on your data collection.
-We are going to select **"Private"** since only you will be calling your algorithm in this instance.

-- Now, let's put some data into your newly created data collection.
-You can either drag and drop the files [mnist_model.h5](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/keras-mnist/data/mnist_model.h5) and [test_keras_data.csv.zip](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/keras-mnist/data/test_keras_data.csv.zip) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.

-## Create Your Algorithm

-Now we are ready to deploy our model.

-### First create an algorithm
-- Click the **"Plus"** icon at the top right of the navbar
+4. Upload **"mnist_model.h5"** and **"test_keras_data.csv.zip"** via the **"Drop files here to upload"** box
+5. Take note of the URIs which appear below the uploaded files (e.g. **"data://username/keras_model/mnist_model.h5"**)

+#### Create your algorithm
-- Let's go through the form together to create our algorithm
+1. Click the **"+"** in the upper-right of [algorithmia.com](https://algorithmia.com/) to create a new algorithm
-- Click on the tab **"Source"** and you'll notice boilerplate code for Hello World.
-- Let's delete that code, and copy and paste the code from the file [demo.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/keras-mnist/demo.py)
-- Note that you'll need to change the name of the data collection to the one we created earlier.

-Recall our data collection is called "keras_model_demo" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/keras_model_demo/mnist_model.h5'`
+2. Give your algorithm any name, pick **"Python 3"**, **"Full access to internet"** and **"Can call other algorithms"** (not "Advanced GPU") -- then click Create Algorithm
+3. Click **"Algorithmia Web IDE"** in the subscript near the bottom of the popup.
+If you've closed the popup already,just click the **"source"** tab of the page.
+4. Copy-and-paste the content of [demo.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/keras-mnist/demo.py) into the code editor, replacing the default code
+5. In the code, replace `data://jpeck/keras_model/mnist_model.h5` with corresponding URI from your own data collection

-### Add Dependencies
+#### Add dependencies
-- Click the **"Dependencies"** button in the grey navbar.
+1. Click the **"Dependencies"** button in the grey navbar.
-- Add Dependencies to the requirements.txt file under the ones that already exist, adding:
+2. Add Dependencies to the requirements.txt file under the ones that already exist, adding:
 ```
 tensorflow
 keras
 h5py
 ```

-### Code Example
-- This will be a brief description of the code example including where to load the model.
+#### Compile and test your algorithm

-Note you always want to initialize the model outside of the apply function (in R it's called the algorithm function).
+Review the code, verifying that you've replaced the `data://` URI correctly.
+Also note that the model is initialized outside of the apply function (in R it's called the algorithm function).
 This way, after the model is initially loaded, subsequent calls will be much faster within that session.

-### Compile Code
-- Click the **"Compile"** button in the top right of the grey navbar
+1. Click the **"Compile"** button in the top right of the grey navbar, and wait for the indicator to stop spinning
-- Now test your code in the console by passing in the data file we stored in our data collection.
+2. Test your code in the console by pasting in the URI of the zipped csv you uploaded earlier (`data://YOUR_USERNAME/keras_model/mnist_model.h5` with `YOUR_USERNAME` replaced).

 Note that we are passing in a JSON serializable object and recommend that your algorithm takes a robust data structure that allows for various input types, output files, and other customizations.

-### Publishing Your Model
+### Publishing your algorithm
-We'll cover adding your sample I/O, versioning, release notes, and best practices of creating your algorithms.
+1. Click "publish" and walk through the dialogs, setting the modified `data://YOUR_USERNAME/keras_model/mnist_model.h5` as the sample input
+2. Test out your new Algorithm by clicking "Run Example"

 ## Documentation